jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 ### Why spaCy?
 spaCy is a powerful NLP library that supports customizable NER pipelines.
-- The EntityRuler allowers users to build their own recognition rules and make the analysis more fan-personalized
+- The EntityRuler allows users to build their own recognition rules and make the analysis more fan-personalized
 ---

 ## 🔧 App Features